 Mankind has searched for the “fountain of youth” for centuries.
 Recently, there has been a great deal of interest in the use of stem cells to combat the effects of aging.
 Can stem cells be “the fountain of youth” or a part of it?
 Stem cells have been shown to provide significant benefits in numerous areas including arthritis, neuropathy, and helping heal acute injuries.
 This article will discuss the principles and current state of the effort to combat the effects of aging.
 It will also introduce the use of stem cells in combating the effects of aging, or anti-aging.

 Frequently Asked Questions

 A: Although significant research has gone into the causes of aging, we still have much to learn.
 Much of aging appears to be how our cells are programmed.
 As we age, we produce fewer and fewer new cells to replace and replenish old cells.
 The things like collagen and elastin (Collagen is Critical for Great Looking Skin) that support our cells are also produced in smaller amounts.
 We also have fewer stem cells as we age.
 Stem cells are responsible for most of the healing and cell renewal in our bodies.
-Possessing fewer numbers of stem cells are thought to be a significant contributor to aging.
+Possessing fewer numbers of stem cells is thought to be a significant contributor to aging.
 The stem cells in our fat are “glued” in place by collagen.
 Therefore, they tend to decrease in number less as we age.
 Unfortunately, since they are glued in the fat, they are not available to heal in other areas.
 That is part of the reason why taking stem cells from fat for anti-aging and other purposes is so promising.
 Some other known contributors to aging are:

 - Diet, some foods that can protect us and others can do harm